 For every away League match the Club organises official coach travel, departing from Molineux.
 Stewarded by employed staff, fans can be assured that they will be travelling in a friendly and safe environment.
 Tickets are sold through the Ticket Office and are also available online.

-• The Club abides by The Football League regulations governing the allocation of tickets to visiting Clubs and for League and Cup games.
+• The Club abides by the EFL regulations governing the allocation of tickets to visiting Clubs and for League and Cup games.
 Wolves offer an option of areas and the number of tickets allocated can be up to 2,500 to the away club in a League fixture.
 If an allocation of at least 15% of capacity is required for a Cup tie, then the Club will comply.

 • Wolves do not charge admission prices to supporters of a visiting Club which are higher than those applied for Wolves fans in comparable accommodation.
 In particular, the Club’s concession rates offered to senior citizens and junior supporters also apply to supporters of the visiting club.
 However, a home club membership scheme may entitle the member to a discount not available to the away supporter.